yyynnn/smi2-ui-monorepo/README.md

 - Monorepo is opinionated in order to achieve best developer experience.
 It's meant to be used as frontend only monorepo, 100% TypeScript, consistent codebase across whole monorepo with automated tooling in place as ESLint, Prettier, TypeScript, conventional commits etc.
 - Workspaces:
   - It comes with two workspaces `apps` and `packages`.
-  - All configurations (eslint, jest, tailwind etc.) in `packages` are always prefixed with "config-" and imported into other workspaces directly from source without building (never transpiled).
+  - All configurations (eslint, jest, etc.) in `packages` are always prefixed with "config-" and imported into other workspaces directly from source without building (never transpiled).
   - All other `packages` beside configurations are always being built/transpiled to `dist/` folder.
 - Merging to `main` branch deploys to `stage` environment, creating new GitHub release deploys to `production`.
 - For consistency all applications in monorepo are built with Next.js, but can be easily replaced with any other React framework/tooling (Vite, Remix etc.)